tyleragreen/history/README.md

-# MTA Financial History
+# MTA History

-This document accompanies my goal to learn the complete financial history of the New York [Metropolitan Transportation Authority](http://www.mta.info).
+This document accompanies my goal to learn the complete history of the New York [Metropolitan Transportation Authority](http://www.mta.info), with an emphasis on financial policy and decisions.

 ## Table of Contents